deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 date:   2020-06-13 2:32:36 +0530
 categories: Java Springboot Kubernetes ElasticSearch
 ---
-I have recently developed a demo springboot ( version 2.2.5) application which use java 11 ( using modular system introduced in java 9), an elasticsearch( version and 6.6.1) and mysql
+I have recently developed a demo **springboot (version 2.2.5)** application which use **java 11** (using **modular system** introduced in java 9), an **elasticsearch (version and 6.6.1)** and **mysql
-(Version 8.0.17).
-Then I went ahead and tried to deploy it in a local kubernetes cluster.
-Although there was numerous tutorials about deployment in Kubernetes, I could not find a single sample application which cover all the aspects in a single place.
-In this article, I will briefly go through the some of the issues which I faced during the deployment and the solution for that.
-I am not going through all the details  of  Kubernetes deployment file I used because you can find the details in so many other places.
+(version 8.0.17)**.
+Then I went ahead and tried to deploy it in a local **kubernetes** cluster (using minikube).
+Although, there were numerous tutorials about deployment in kubernetes, I could not find a sample application which cover all the aspects which I requires in a single place.
+In this article, I will briefly go through the some of the issues which I faced during the deployment and the solutions for that ( ofcourse, which I got it from other sources).
+I am not going through all the details of the kubernetes deployment file which I used because you can find the details in so many other places.

 I planned to deploy the application in the following way.
-Mysql database will be running in the system outside of the Kubernetes cluster.
+Mysql database will be running in the system outside of the kubernetes cluster.
 Springboot app which will run in the kubernetes cluster will write some data to the database.
-Then elasticsearch index will create using the db data.
-Then finally we will search in the created  elastic search index.
-We will have 3 endpoints in the springboot to these action 1. **addToDb** end point will write  to the db 2. **createIndex** will load data from the db and will create the elastic search index 3.**search** will search in the elastic search index to fetch data which matches to our criteria.
+Then elasticsearch index will create using this db data.
+Then, finally we will search in the created  elastic search index from springboot app.
+We will have 3 endpoints in the springboot do these actions 1. **addToDb** end point will write  to the db 2. **createIndex** will load data from the db and will create the elastic search index 3. **search** will search in the elastic search index to fetch data which match to our criteria.
 Source code of the springboot app can see [here][git-hub].

 [git-hub]: https://github.com/deleSerna/springbootelasticsearchdemo

-I used [minikube][mini-kube] (version 1.11.0) to run Kubernetes locally.
+I used [minikube][mini-kube] (version 1.11.0) to run kubernetes locally.
-To start the minikube please  use ```minikube start``` Since we are using   a custom springboot application, first we have to create a docker image of the application and put it in minikube’s docker image registry.
+To start the minikube, please  use ```minikube start```.
+Since we are using a custom springboot application, first we have to create a docker image of the application and put it in *minikube’s docker image registry*.
 We have to pay attention that we have to put the image in minikube’s docker image registry not in our normal local docker image registry [5].
-We need to set the environment variable with eval command ```eval $(minikube docker-env)```
+To do that we have to set docker-env environment variables with *eval* command ```eval $(minikube docker-env)```
 ```
 eval $(minikube docker-env)
 docker image build --tag=springdemo --rm=true .